 When on an expressway, an exit and an entrance may share a common lane, this lane is known as a weave lane.
 Some vehicles use it as a declaration lane to slow down to exit the expressway.
 While some vehicles use it as an acceleration lane to enter the expressway.
-Therefore, the drivers should safely use this lane to avoid any conflict.
+Therefore, drivers should safely use this lane to avoid any conflict.

-Who has the right of way in a Weave Lane?
+Who has the right of way?

 Frequently Asked Questions.